Kong/unirest-java/README.md

 ### Advanced Object Mapping with Jackson, GSON, JAX-B or others
 Before an `asObject(Class)` or a `.body(Object)` invocation, is necessary to provide a custom implementation of the `ObjectMapper` interface.
 This should be done only the first time, as the instance of the ObjectMapper will be shared globally.
 Unirest offers a few plug-ins implementing popular object mappers like Jackson and Gson.
-See [mvn central](https://mvnrepository.com/artifact/com.kong) for details.
+See [mvn central](https://mvnrepository.com/artifact/com.konghq) for details. nes of code.

-For example, serializing Json from\to Object using the popular Jackson ObjectMapper takes only few lines of code.
+For example, serializing Json from\to Object using the popular Jackson ObjectMapper takes only few li

 ```java
 // Only one time